vlexaega/project3-untitled/README.md

 - [date-fns] (https://date-fns.org/v2.22.1/docs/format)
 - [stripe-docs] (https://stripe.com/docs/checkout/quickstart)

-### Vite PWA:

 - The Vite PWA documentation was very helpful to understand how to configure our page into a progressive web app.
 Here is a link for the webpage: https://vite-pwa-org.netlify.app/guide/.
-- I used the tutorial 'Coding Shorts: Using the Vite PWA Plug-in' by Shawn Wildermuth to get started with the process, available here: https://www.youtube.com/watch?v=YSGLw4T8BgQ.
+- Used the tutorial 'Coding Shorts: Using the Vite PWA Plug-in' by Shawn Wildermuth to get started with the process, available here: https://www.youtube.com/watch?v=YSGLw4T8BgQ.
-- I learned about favicons from an article titled 'What Is a Favicon, Why Is It Important, and How Do I Add One?' by Jay Kang, available here: https://www.seoptimer.com/blog/what-is-a-favicon/.
+- Learned about favicons from an article titled 'What Is a Favicon, Why Is It Important, and How Do I Add One?' by Jay Kang, available here: https://www.seoptimer.com/blog/what-is-a-favicon/.
 - The following site helped me convert an image into a favicon with all the necessary files: https://favicon.io/favicon-converter/.
 - I was able to make an image with a transparent background through Adobe Express: https://www.adobe.com/express/feature/image/transparent-background.

-// List your collaborators, if any, with links to their GitHub profiles.
+Collaborators
+-
+-
+-
+-
+-

 Third-party assets
 - Tailwind Elements: https://www.npmjs.com/package/tw-elements